vigiloauth/vigilo/docs/user_guide/configuration/docker.md

 ### 3.5 Audit Log Configuration
 Here is an example on how to configure the Audit Log configuration to suit your needs.
 To learn more about the configuration options, refer to the [configuration guide](./configuration_guide.md)

 ```yaml
 audit_config:
   retention_period: 90 # in days
 ```
 ---

-## 4. When to Use
-The decision to use **VigiloAuth** as a Docker instance depends on your specific needs and the environment in which you are operating.
-Here's a breakdown of when to use **VigiloAuth** as a docker instance:
-1. **Ease of Deployment:** You want a quick, easy way to deploy the authentication service without worrying about integrating it directly into your application code.
-2. **Isolation:** You want to isolate the authentication service from the rest of your application, either for security, scalability, or management purposes.
-3. **No Dependency on Go Environment:** If your application isn't written in Go or you don't want to set up the Go environment, running VigiloAuth as a Docker container allows you to use the authentication service in a language-agnostic way.
-4. **Simplified Maintenance:** If you need to quickly deploy or scale the authentication service independently of your application, Docker makes it easy to manage, update, or replace the service with minimal impact on your main application.
-5. **Multi-Environment Deployment:** If you are running the service in different environments (e.g., development, staging, production) and want consistency across those environments, Docker can help provide a stable and reproducible configuration.

-Use the Docker instance if you want a fast, isolated, and easy-to-deploy solution without the need to integrate the code directly into your application.

----

-## 5. Next Steps
+## 4. Next Steps

-After setting up **VigiloAuth**, refer to the [Identity API Endpoints documentation](endpoints/identity/README.md) to learn how to interact with the identity server.
+After setting up **VigiloAuth**, refer to the [Identity API Endpoints documentation](../identity/README.md) to learn how to interact with the identity server.